 - Lack of activity/rest balance

-- Excessive exertion during period of wellbeing leading to frustrated effort and ineffectual rest
+- Excessive exertion during a period of wellbeing leading to frustrating effort and ineffectual rest

 - Hidden emotional gain and disadvantages of getting better, for example, increased care from others